-The code of conduct does not cover AIUK's board.
-Board members have a separate code that relates to their governance responsibilties.
+The Code of Conduct does not cover AIUK's Board.
+Board members have a separate code that relates to their governance responsibilities.

-Volunteers who work in AIUK's offices and shops have their own charter, while staff are governed by a separate code of conduct and employment policies and procedures.
+Volunteers who work in AIUK's offices and shops have their own charter, while staff are governed by a separate Code of Conduct and employment policies and procedures.

-AIUK staff have a separate staff code of conduct.
+AIUK staff have a separate staff Code of Conduct.

-An 'activist role-holder' has a regular, specific role, for example regional representative, country coordinator, officer of local or student group, member of network committee.
-Please see the list of activist roles here.
+An 'activist role-holder' has a regular, specific role, for example regional representative, country coordinator, officer of a local or student group, network committee member and so on.
+Please see the list of activist roles.